 How Big Is Scotland Compared To A State?

-When stacking Scotland against countries worldwide, it doesn’t rank anywhere near amongst the largest.
+When stacked against countries worldwide, it doesn’t rank anywhere near amongst the largest.
 However, its size is comparable to many smaller countries and US states, granting it a unique balance between cultural significance and geographical expanse.

 But just how big is Scotland compared to American states?
 Maine is the closest in terms of land area, offering a unique perspective on the size of this iconic nation.